giri2five/condomain/README.md

 Instead of exposing your real wallet to every dApp you visit, condom@in generates a fresh empty keypair for each site.
 When a dApp asks to connect, it gets the proxy.
 When it asks you to sign something, the proxy signs.
 Your real wallet address is never revealed, never signs anything, never at risk.

-If a site tries to drain you with a Permit signature, a Seaport order, or a MetaTransaction — the signature is worthless.
+If a site tries to drain you with a Permit signature, a Seaport order, or a MetaTransaction, the signature is worthless.
 It came from an empty proxy wallet with nothing in it.

 ## What's protected